oleglegun/promhim-sfera/pages/equipment/tube-cleaning/en.md

 field change when a pig passes the sensor.
 Most types of pigs, including ball and echo/foam pigs, can be found, if equipped with small magnets.
-Magnetic pigs tracking equipment is a special portable system powered by 12 V DC, which can be obtained from a truck or a small battery.
+Magnetic pigs tracking equipment is a special portable system powered by 12V DC, which can be obtained from a truck or a small battery.

 ## Acoustic monitoring equipment